developer-portal/content/tech/languages/ruby/gems-installation.md

 Note that system gems are installed into `/usr/share/gems` and this path needs to be included in `$GEM_PATH` in case you are about to modify it.

-### IsItFedoraRuby

-To look whether the required gem is available as an RPM package, look at [IsItFedoraRuby.com](http://isitfedoraruby.com/) site which tracks the Ruby integration within the Fedora project by listing available information about packaged gems.

 ## Configuring RubyGems

 Fedora configures ruby to install gems on your user's directory; as opposed to the system's, by default.
 The gems get installed at: `$HOME/.local/share/gem`.